- Reference Number: HEY-807/2021

 - Departments: Cardiology

-This leaflet tells you about the diagnostic test known as a Coronary Angiogram (or Cardiac Catheterisation) and explains what is involved.
-It is not intended to replace the discussion between you and your doctor, but may act as a starting point for discussion.
-If after reading this you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you.
+This leaflet gives you about the diagnostic test known as a coronary angiogram (or cardiac catheterisation) and explains what is involved.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading this you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 What is an angiogram?